Skip to main content

 What they do bring to the table is a relatively low price.
 They're fine for folks who replace pillows more frequently.
 They may also work in guest rooms, or as fillings for decorative pillows.

 The soft version fared fine for stomach sleeping, but our back sleeper was less impressed.
 It failed to support her, collapsing under her head.
-Our side sleeper worried the firm version isn’t lofty enough to support most side sleepers’ heads.
+Our side sleeper worried that the firm version isn’t lofty enough to support most side sleepers’ heads.

 Pros